NBA Rumors: Cavaliers ‘Widely Expected’ To Trade Kyle Korver To A Contender, Per ‘The Athletic’

 Despite mostly coming off the bench, Kyle Korver has played a significant role in his first two NBA seasons with the Cleveland Cavaliers.
 However, now that LeBron James is gone and with the team planning to take a different route, the 37-year-old shooting guard slowly finds himself out of the Cavaliers’ rotation.

-On Saturday night, Chris Fedor of Cleveland Plain Dealer reported that Kyle Korver, together with Channing Frye and J.R.
+On Saturday night, Chris Fedor of the Cleveland Plain Dealer reported that Kyle Korver, together with Channing Frye and J.R.
 Smith, met with Cavaliers Head Coach Tyronn Lue and General Manager Koby Altman to discuss their future with the team.
 The Cavaliers reportedly informed the three veterans they are going to be out of the lineup to give more playing time to their young players.

 The Cavaliers may not have said it in public, but it seems like Kyle Korver, Channing Frye, and J.R.
 Smith are no longer part of their long-term plan.
 Despite the possibility of spending the upcoming games sitting on the bench, Korver doesn’t seem to be worried about his future in Cleveland.